feathersjs/docs/getting-started/authentication.md

 # User authentication

 In [the previous section](first-app.md) we set up a REST and real-time API at the `/messages` endpoint.
 Our generated app also comes with a `/users` endpoint and local authentication.
-In this chapter we will add a singup endpoint and user specific restrictions to posting and editing messages.
+In this chapter we will add a signup endpoint and user specific restrictions to posting and editing messages.

 ## Creating and authenticating users